 Moderate to Difficult

 This adventure is suited for fit, healthy guests who will not be limited by mobility restrictions or altitude.
-Travelers must be able to participate in physical activity, including hikes and walks that take place between 10,000 and 14,500 feet above sea level.
+Travelers must be able to participate in physical activity without any assistance, including hikes and walks that take place between 10,000 and 14,500 feet above sea level.
 The lowest altitude on the trip is approximately 5,200 feet, with the highest point at or above approximately 14,500 feet.
 We highly recommend arriving in Addis Ababa, which sits at 7,700 feet, at least one day early in order to acclimate to the elevation and be ready to participate in all activities.
 Ideally, guests should be able to walk at these altitudes for at least two to three miles on both level trails and steep but even trails, as well as on rough terrain, at a leisurely pace for two to three hours.
 We can offer drives in some locations that will access wildlife viewing areas for guests who prefer not to trek the longer distances.
 Days can be long, as mornings typically start before daybreak and evening meals are served after sundown.